mathewbwilliamson/mass-texting-backend/README.md

 # TODO List
-- Get the texting routes working
+- DONE Get the texting routes working
 - Don't need a database, but maybe we do because of putting and keeping phone numbers in it
 - We need login
+- To send texts, just npm start, then postman to localhost:4444/sendSms {
+	"message":"this is a third test",
+	"toPhoneNumber": "19415876572",
+	"fromPhoneNumber": "19415876572"
+}

 # Thinkful Backend Template